jadijadi/lpic1book/content/1035_create-_monitor_and_kill_processes.md

 * free
 * uptime
 * killall
+* pgrep
+* pkill
+* watch
+* screen
+* tmux

+## Managing processes
 ### foreground and background jobs

-One of the great points of linux on its beginning days, was the ability to run many programs at the same time.
+One of the great points of linux even from its beginning days, is the ability to run different programs and jobs at the same time.
 This is done with sending programs to the background.

-Normally if you run a program on the terminal, it _blocks_ your terminal but sending a command to the background will prevent this:
+Normally if you run a program on the terminal, it _blocks_ your terminal while its running but sending a command to the background will prevent this:

 ```text
 xeyes &
 ```

-But what if we started it normally?
-We can break / cancel it with `Ctrl+c` or _suspend_ it using `Ctrl+z`.
+Even when a program is running normally in the foreground, you can do two things:
+- break if using `Ctrl+c`
+_ *suspend* or pause it using `Ctrl+z`
+A *stopped* jobs can be brought to foreground using `fg` command (or background using `bg`).
+You can also list all the jobs by the `jobs` command.

 ```text
 $ xeyes